TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_gptp_bridge.md

 \note AM243X-LP has two ethernet Ports which can be configured as both CPSW/ICSS ports.

-- Connect a ethernet cable to the EVM from host PC as shown below.
+- Connect an Ethernet cable to the EVM from host PC as shown below.

   \imageStyle{am243x_lp_lwip_example_00.png,width:30%}
   \image html am243x_lp_lwip_example_00.png Ethernet cable for CPSW based ethernet